 Salable #1 and #2 Containers at Johnson's Nursery.

 Commonly found along streams, Speckled Alder affects not only the bank but the water below.
-It effectively controls erosion on the bank, preventing the buildup of sediment along the bottom of a stream thus keeping gravel beds clean for spawning trout.
+It controls erosion on the bank, preventing the buildup of sediment along the bottom of a stream thus keeping gravel beds clean for spawning trout.
 Its shade keeps the soil cool and, if the stream is small enough, it may even aid in keeping the water cool.
 Cool water is essential to Trout as a cold water species as it maintains oxygen levels in the water high enough to support trout and encourages successful spawning as this can only happen in cooler temperatures.

 Cut off suckers as they form to keep it in tree form if that is what is desired.